 How much can I claim?

 This depends on what plan you buy (Standard or Explorer) and how many travellers are listed on your policy.
+Please refer to Policy Document for further detailas.

 - Report it before you leave the airport, or as soon as reasonably possible, to a responsible officer for the carrier and obtain a Property Irregularity Report (PIR) or similar official report in writing.